-Thoracic Surgery Foundation / Francis Fontan Fund International Traveling Fellowship
+Thoracic Surgery Foundation / Francis Fontan Fund International Travelling Fellowship

 The Fellowship fosters the continued growth and development of cardiothoracic surgeons by providing opportunities to learn from the highest standards of cardiothoracic care and gain knowledge of novel techniques and innovative technologies used by other institutes around the world.
 Successful applicants will use the valuable learnings and collaborative relationships developed through the Fellowship to further the progress of cardiothoracic surgery at their home institution and support the delivery of the highest quality patient care.